-Your attendance at the Annual Meeting will not automatically revoke your proxy.
+Your virtual attendance at the Annual Meeting will not automatically revoke your proxy, unless you vote online during the Annual Meeting.

 Costs of Proxy Solicitation

 We will bear the costs of soliciting proxies.
 In addition to solicitations by mail, our directors, officers and regular employees, without additional remuneration, may solicit proxies by telephone, facsimile, email, personal interviews and other means.